Students’ Developmental Needs

 Professional school counselors align with the school’s mission to support the academic achievement of all students as they prepare for the ever-changing world of the 21st century.
 This mission is accomplished through the design, development, implementation and evaluation of a comprehensive, developmental and systematic school counseling program.
 ASCA’s National Standards in the academic, career, and personal/social domains are the foundation for this work.
 The ASCA National Model: A Framework For School Counseling Programs,4th Edition (ASCA, 2019), with its data-driven and results-based focus, serves as a guide for today’s school counselor who is uniquely trained to implement this program.

-This year I look forward to being the counselor for students in 1st, 3rd and 5th grades.
+This year I look forward to being the counselor for students in KG, 2nd and 4th grades.
 I am so happy to have Lyndsay Murphy as my co-counselor at Berkeley Lake.
 Together we will remove barriers to student learning.

 This will be my nineteenth year as a school counselor at Berkeley Lake Elementary School.
 Previously, I was a school counselor at elementary schools in Alabama and Maryland.
 I earned a Bachelor's degree in Early Childhood Education from the University of Georgia, and a Master's degree in Counseling, an Educational Specialist degree (Ed.S.), and a certificate in Psychometry, all from the University of Alabama at Birmingham.